Are you looking for a noisy toy for your rabbit to play with?

 Mess: No mess!

-Whats the best noisy toy for my bunny?
+What is the best noisy toy for my bunny?

 Bunnies do like to be noisy on occasion and we know how important it is to provide them with lots of toys to tear up, toss about and bash on things to keep them healthy and happy.
-Enriching areas they play in with these toys lets them exercise this natural desire to express themselves and is also a great way to distract them from other unwelcome noisy activities that can lead to chewing damage such as chewing on cage doors or skirting boards to get attention.
+Enriching areas, they play in with these toys lets them exercise this natural desire to express themselves and is also a fantastic way to distract them from other unwelcome noisy activities that can lead to chewing damage such as chewing on cage doors or skirting boards to get attention.

 We created this review because we understand how hard it can be to get this choice right.
 Every rabbit is different and there is a wide range of toys that can be noisy available so choosing the best one can be confusing.